 - Harmony Day Every Day An initiative of the Jewish Community, members work together to encourage a Harmony Day Art Contest and a Harmony Walk late in the year.

 - Marrickville Ministers Fellowship A bi-monthly gathering of ministers hosted at St Brigid’s where we meet to offer mutual support, and undertake common activities.
 The Secretary is Jim Yeo

 - Marrickville Multifaith Roundtable A gathering of a variety of Faith Communities to build better relations, and support each other during any time of crisis.
 We host talks, dinners and other events.
-The President is John Pearce CP.
 Jim Yeo is the treasurer.

 - Parish Actions Every few years we host an Interfaith Dinner.
 Mainly we join in what others have already planned.